 Conferences may present any of the annual topics, provided that state-mandated lesson plans are taught by a certified general instructor or a professional lecturer as required by the topic area.
-Any other topics that are taught could be counted as a "Department Topic of Choice" topic if the training is conducted in accordance with current Administrative Code and the training is documented by a roster and a written test as explained in FAQ 30.
+Any other topics that are taught could be counted as a "Department Topic of Choice" topic.
+The training must be conducted in accordance with current Administrative Code, documented by a roster and a written test as explained in FAQ 30.

-41. Does the delivery site (including firing ranges, SCAT rooms, etc.) for mandated in-service training have to be accredited by the Commission?
+41. Does the delivery site (including firing ranges, SCAT rooms, etc.) for mandated inservice training have to be accredited by the Commission?